nathankot/bashi/README.md

 # 🌁 Bashi

+_Note: Bashi is still very early stage and under active development, if you are looking for a polished product you will be disappointed.
+But if you are looking to spend some time building your own personal assistant AI then you're at the right place!_

-Bashi is an extensible, ready-to-use platform that bridges LLMs to tasks and actions.
+Bashi is an extensible platform that bridges LLMs to tasks and actions.

 It comes with an OSX personal assistant app, so you can try it out quickly, and mould the app to your own needs.